 Advocacy and Capacity Building

-We create forums for young people to be heard – giving voice to their personal stories and providing opportunities to become active participants in the systems that directly impact them.
+Through our HMI Youth Advocates program, we create forums for young people to be heard – giving voice to their personal stories and providing opportunities to become active participants in the systems that directly impact them.

 HMI Center extends our decades of leadership in this field so that our experiences may serve as models and be replicated for those in need.
 These areas include:

 - Conduct organizational assessments on programmatic capacity to serve LGBTQ young people (PRYSM Scan) and provide recommendations;